tcliu/codelab/README.md

 CodeLab is a Scala-based web application built on top of Core project for experimental purpose.

-It covers but not limited to the technologies below.
+It covers but not limits to the technologies below.

 - Spring MVC
 - Spring Boot